CirroBuild/FrostiDocs/docs/guides/importing-data.md

 Export data using one CSV file per table.
 Make sure to export a column, which can be used as timestamp.
 Data in CSV is not expected to be in any particular order.
-If it is not possible to export table as one CSV, export multiple files and concatenate these files before importing into QuestDB.
+If it is not possible to export the table as one CSV, export multiple files and concatenate these files before importing into QuestDB.

 #### Concatenate multiple CSV files